kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/food-and-movement.md

 <aside>

-📖 Read the following webpage on the [African Heritage Diet](https://oldwayspt.org/traditional-diets/african-heritage-diet), which is a way of healthy eating that is in line with the food traditions of "people with African roots".
+📖 Read the following webpage on the **[African Heritage Diet](https://oldwayspt.org/traditional-diets/african-heritage-diet)**, which is a way of healthy eating that is in line with the food traditions of people with African roots.

 </aside>